Bookemdano signing off for 2021...

 Many of us old-timers find ourselves alone.

 There is no age limit on loneliness.
-We can be young or old and suddenly find ourselves listening to the crickets sing in the middle of a late-summer afternoon or listening to the wind blow late at night.
-At the same time, an uncut branch of a giant oak tree keeps pace with the wind, swirling and scratching against the window pane.
+We can be young or old and suddenly find ourselves listening to the crickets sing in the middle of a late-summer afternoon or the wind blowing late at night.
+At the same time, an uncut branch of a giant oak tree keeps pace with the wind, swirling and scratching against our window pane.

-The noises can overshadow the distant sounds of the traffic in the city or the constant barking of the neighborhood dog just doors away.
+The noises can overshadow the distant sounds of city traffic or the constant barking of the neighborhood dog just a few doors away.

 We listen for the sounds.

-Maybe we have finished the latest chapter of a book, and suddenly, our hands let go, and the book slides down, the pages finally nestling against our chest.
+Maybe we have finished the last chapter of a book, and suddenly, our hands let go, and the book slides down, the pages finally nestling against our chest.

 We question the wind.

-Bob Dylan said in a song he wrote in ten minutes back in the early 1960s.
-He said the answers were blowing in the wind.
-Yes, it was a political song, and maybe he meant if we ignore such things long enough, the answers to those tough questions will scatter in all directions and disappear forever.
+In a song he wrote in just ten minutes in the early 1960s, Bob Dylan said the answers are blowing in the wind.
+A political song for sure, and maybe Dylan meant if we ignore such things long enough, the answers to all those tough questions will scatter in all directions and disappear forever.

 The answers are not hidden in the wind.
 The crickets are not speaking to us.
 In fact, the male crickets are lonesome and are actually rubbing their wings to attract the female crickets.